 Customer experience also plays a big role in repeat purchase and customer retention rates.

-Some research suggests that 68% of customers leave because of poor treatment and poor customer relationships and customer lifetime.
+Some research suggests that 68% of customers leave because of poor treatment and poor customer relationships.

 The first includes taking the customer feedback you have received from existing customers, through a satisfaction survey or other customer engagement, and putting it into action.